 - 4 cups water

-- a 1" bundle of cilantro stems, tied with kitchen twine
+- 1-inch bundle cilantro stems, tied with kitchen twine

 - 6 cups day-old sourdough bread (or other bakery loaf with crisp crust), torn into bite-sized chunks